andreasfertig/cppinsights/Readme.md

 ```

-There is also another github project which sets up a docker container with the latest C++ Insights version in it: [C++
+There is also another GitHub project which sets up a docker container with the latest C++ Insights version in it: [C++
 Insights - Docker](https://github.com/andreasfertig/cppinsights-docker)